clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas-benchmarks.rst

 This section describes running the `TensorFlow benchmarks`_ as run by the TensorFlow community.
 These steps provide a template to run other benchmarks, providing they can invoke TensorFlow.

+The |CL| Deep Learning Stack is available in two versions.
+First, a version that includes TensorFlow* optimized for Intel Architecture, and second, a version that includes the TensorFlow* framework optimized using Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) primitives.

-Download and run the docker image from hub.docker.com.
+Download and run either the `TensorFlow`_ or the `TensorFlow with MKL-DNN`_  docker image from hub.docker.com.
 The next commands will take place in the running container.
 Replace <docker_name> with the name of the image.

 First, clone the benchmark repository